nativelibs4java/Scalaxy/Loops/README.md

 # Scalaxy/Loops

-Optimized loops for Scala 2.10 (using a macro to rewrite them to an equivalent while loop), currently limited to Range foreach loops.
+Optimized Range foreach loops for Scala (using a macro to rewrite them to an equivalent while loop).
 ([BSD-licensed](https://github.com/ochafik/Scalaxy/blob/master/LICENSE))

+Works with Scala 2.10.x and Scala 2.11.x, but 2.11.x users are kindly advised to migrate to [Scalaxy/Streams](https://github.com/ochafik/Scalaxy/blob/master/Streams).

 **Caveats**:
 * Experimental material: use at your own risk (and avoid using in your tests :-D).
-* Designed for Scala 2.10.x.
-For 2.11.x, Scalaxy/Loops was rewritten as a special case of [Scalaxy/Streams](https://github.com/ochafik/Scalaxy/blob/master/Streams), which you are advised to eventually migrate to (although it's still quite experimental).
+* The Scala 2.10.x variant has some ad-hoc Range foreach loop optimization code.
+* The Scala 2.11.x variant leverages [Scalaxy/Streams](https://github.com/ochafik/Scalaxy/blob/master/Streams) in a non-recursive mode (which means only the stream in which the `optimized` range loop is involved is optimized).
+To get the full power of Scalaxy/Streams, please use it directly (this version is here to allow cross-compilation of 2.10.x code written with Scalaxy/Loops).

 The following expression:
 ```scala